 Once the seeds have germinated and sprouted, the ideal air temperature for the best growth and flavor is in the 60s, with an upper range to the mid-70s.

 When the temps get higher than 77°F, flavors become bitter as the plant prepares to set seeds.

 For spring planting, seeds can be sown directly in the ground approximately four weeks before the last frost.

 But, it’s always wise to check your seed packet for optimal germination temperatures and suggested planting dates.

-A variety of delicious microgreens and starter kits are available at Mountain Valley Seeds, one of our favorite purveyors.
+A variety of delicious microgreens and starter kits are available at True Leaf Market, one of our favorite purveyors.